Kirk's dik-dik: Adaptations

 Kirk's dik-diks are highly adapted to surviving in the arid regions of eastern Africa.
-They have a hairy proboscis with tiny, slit-like nostrils, although this is less pronounced than in Guenther's dik-diks.
+They have a hairy proboscis with tiny, slit-like nostrils, although this is less pronounced than in Günther's dik-diks.
 This proboscis contains an enlarged nasal chamber supplied with a rich amount of blood that is cooled by rapid nasal panting.
 Panting through their snouts leads to airflow and evaporation that cools the blood before it is pumped back into the body.
 This process is also efficient, because it results in a minimal loss of water in the exhaled air.
 Water- and energy-conserving methods, such as fluctuating body temperatures, lowered metabolic rates, concentrated urine, and dry feces, all contribute to the ability of the dik-dik to survive harsh arid climates.
 Further, they also conserve fluids by licking dew from their nose and reabsorbing water from their feces.
 When compared to cattle, dik-diks have a significantly lower density of sweat glands.

 Behaviorally, dik-diks are highly nocturnal, and during the daytime seek shade to rest throughout the hottest parts of the day to help avoid the loss of valuable fluids.
 Dik-diks are also highly selective when browsing on succulents, herbs, and foliage as to maximize fluid acquisition.
-The hind legs of Kirk's dik-diks are longer and are structurally more uniform, than the fore legs.
+The hind legs of Kirk's dik-diks are longer and are structurally more uniform than the fore legs.
 Hopwood 1936 suggests this helps the hind legs propel the dik-dik forward, as the relatively short fore legs of dik-diks are more efficient at ascending broken terrain.